What is Loss of pay (LOP)?

 LOP stands for “Loss of Pay.”
-It may be defined as leave taken by an employee when he or she does not have an adequate leave balance in his or her account but is allowed to stay away.
-If an employee does not have time for vacations, the company may allow LOP, also known as Leave Without Pay.
+It is defined as the deduction in salary due to leave taken by an employee when he/ she does not have adequate leave balance in the account.
+The loss of pay is calculated based on the per-day salary of an employee.
 If an employer plans to grant leave and compensate for that specific workday on the weekend on a strike day, and an employee does not show up both days, the employee will be given a loss of pay.
 Also, if a person works on a weekend to finish his or her task owing to inefficiency or lack of supervision, that day is considered LOP.

 Factors Counting for LOP In Salary